tixxit/optimistic-spec-article/ARTICLE.md

 ----------------------------------

 The next sensible question to ask is *why is ours slower*?
-At this point, the main difference between the while loop and our `map` method is that they are squaring the elements directly, while we are calling a function `f`.
+At this point, the main difference between the while loop and our `map` method is that the `while` loop is squaring the elements directly, while our `map` method is calling the function `f`.
 However, method calls on the JVM are not slow and, in this case, would likely be inlined by the JVM.
 Regardless, the overhead of invoking `f` would certainly would not be responsible for a 2x slow down!
 The root cause is really here:

 ```scala
   def map[B](f: Double => B): Vec[B] = {